Bootstrapped Mixed Rewards for RL Post-Training: Injecting Canonical Action Order: Data

 \section{Data}

-We use the Sudoku puzzle dataset introduced in \citet{NEURIPS2024_67b31ca1} on causal language modeling for structured reasoning tasks.
-Each example consists of a textual encoding of a Sudoku puzzle followed by a sequence of actions that correspond to filling solution cells in the puzzle grid.
-Puzzles are standard $9{\times}9$ Sudoku grids, and each action in the solution sequence is encoded as a triplet $(\text{row}, \text{col}, \text{val})$.
-We consider two variants of the solution sequence: \begin{enumerate}[label=(\roman*)] \item a solver-order sequence, which records the exact order in which a Sudoku solver fills the solution cells, and \item a random-order sequence, produced by shuffling the solver sequence uniformly at random. \end{enumerate}
+We use the Zebra puzzle dataset introduced in \citet{NEURIPS2024_67b31ca1}.
+Each example consists of a textual encoding of a Zebra puzzle followed by a sequence of actions that correspond to filling entries in an underlying entity-by-attribute grid.
+We filter the dataset to include only puzzles whose full solution has exactly $9$ actions, and each action in the solution sequence is encoded as a triplet $(\text{row}, \text{col}, \text{val})$.
+We consider two variants of the solution sequence: \begin{enumerate}[label=(\roman*)] \item a solver-order sequence, which records the exact order in which a canonical Zebra solver fills the solution cells, and \item a random-order sequence, produced by shuffling the solver sequence uniformly at random. \end{enumerate}

+Following \citet{NEURIPS2024_67b31ca1}, the Zebra solver is a deterministic, human-like procedure that attempts to solve puzzles iteratively without backtracking.
+At each step, given the clues and partial grid, it tries to fill an entry whose value is uniquely determined under its fixed rule set, and repeats until solved.
+The solver-order sequence is the chronological list of triplets produced by this procedure.

 The dataset design plays a crucial role in this work.
-Because the solver sequence reflects a valid, step-by-step reasoning trajectory and the random sequence does not, we can measure and reward the degree to which the model follows solver ordering during generation.
-This choice is motivated by evidence that Transformer models trained on solver steps learn Sudoku substantially more effectively than randomized steps\citep{NEURIPS2024_67b31ca1}.
+Because the solver sequence reflects a valid step-by-step reasoning trajectory and the random sequence does not, we can measure and reward the degree to which the model follows solver ordering during generation.
+This choice is motivated by evidence that models trained on solver steps learn substantially more effectively than models trained on randomized steps \citep{NEURIPS2024_67b31ca1}.